 Indigenous communities in Panama have been granted a special status inside their “comarcas” (protected territories) where they enjoy a large amount of autonomy.
 There are 3 comarcas that represent about 20% of Panamanian territory where the following indigenous groups live today: Nägbe-Buglé, Guna Yala and Emberá and Wounaan.

-Gunas belong to an ancient race whose origin is the north of Colombia.
-They can be traced up to 6000 years.
-It is generally accepted that it was the Gunas who helped Balboa in his attempt to cross the isthmus in 1513.
+Gunas belong to an ancient race whose origin can be traced to the north of Colombia and around 6000 years back.
+It is generally accepted that it was the Gunas who helped Spanish conquistador Balboa in his attempt to cross the isthmus in 1513.
 It is also their fearsome resistance to any non-Guna authority that forced the Panamanian government to create the first comarca in 1938, after a bloody Guna rebellion.

 Although closely associated and collectively referred to as the Guaymí, the Ngäbe and Buglé are two separate groups of people with their own language and culture.
-Their comarca extends over the western highlands in the Provinces of Chiriqui, Veraguas and Bocas del Toro and with around 160, 000 people they are the most numerous ethnical group.
+Their comarca extends over the western highlands in the Provinces of Chiriqui, Veraguas and Bocas del Toro and with around 160,000 people, they are the most numerous ethnic group.
 Other minorities that also live in the comarca are the Naso or Teribe, the Bri-Bri and the Bokota.

-Panamanian cuisine is a unique mix of worldwide techniques and dishes that reflects its diverse background.
-Common ingredients are corn, rice, plantains, yuca (cassava), beans, sugar cane, beef, chicken, pork and seafood, together with tropical fruits such as mango, coconut, passion fruit, watermelon, cantaloupe melon and other less known exotic fruits.
+Panamanian cuisine is a unique mix of worldwide techniques, dishes and ingredients that reflect its diverse background.
+Commonly used are corn, rice, plantains, yuca (cassava), beans, sugar cane, beef, chicken, pork and seafood, together with tropical fruits such as mango, coconut, passion fruit, watermelon, cantaloupe melon and other less known exotic fruits.